asmotor/asmotor/doc/Assembler.md

 Label:  INSTR  ; comment
 ```

+## Case sensitivity
+Labels and other symbols are case sensitive.
+Directives, register names and mnemonics are not.

 ## Comments
 Comments are ignored during assembling.
 They are an important part of writing code, this is especially true for assembly where comments are essential for documenting what a function does - it's not as immediately obvious as when code is written in a higher level language.

 Comments usually start with a semi-colon and end at the end of the line.
-A comment may also started with a whitespace character (including a line break) followed by an asterisk.
+A comment may also begin with a whitespace character (including a line break) followed by an asterisk.

 ```
 * These are comment examples